ChengZhenLee/AD-LaTeX-Formulae-Generator/README.md

-# AD DERIVATIVE FORMULAE GENERATOR
+# AD LATEX FORMULAE GENERATOR

 ## Overview
 This project is part of the HiWi position at the Software Tools for Computational Engineering group at RWTH Aachen University.